imgeng/image-cdn-wordpress/readme.txt

 2. Annotated screenshot of the configuration screen showing how to configure ImageEngine.

+3. Annotated screenshot of the ImageEngine control panel and hostnames.

 == Changelog ==

+= 1.0.2 =
+* Updated readme with better documentation

 = 1.0.1 =
 * Fixed issue with blank content rendering